nabilafzal19/ReactTodo/README.md

 # ReactTodo
-This is ,my first project using react and firebase
+This is my first project using react and firebase